 10. On the Manage Inventory window, click on Shipping Queue.

-11. From the Shipping Queue page, find the shipment you created in Helium 10 using Inventory Manager.
+11. From the Shipping Queue page, find the shipment you created in Helium 10 using Inventory Management.
 Click on Work on Shipment to complete the confirmation process in Seller Central.